microsoft/Accera/docs/Manual/03 Schedules.md

         for k in range(15):
             C[i, j] += A[i, k] * B[k, j]
 ```
 In other words, each of the logical pseudo-code loops in `nest` becomes an actual for-loop in the default schedule.
+The for-loop sizes can be known at compile-time or at runtime.

 We can now transform this schedule in various ways.
 However, these transformations do not change the underlying logic defined in `nest` and merely change the order of the loop iterations.
 We can even generate as many independent schedules as we want by calling `nest.create_schedule()`.